And then paste this code immediately after the openingtag:

 Jilda Nettleton, born near Syracuse, NY, has been living on the west coast since 1990.
 She started out with Sister District while living in Pacifica, CA with the CA Peninsula chapter and is now happy to be volunteering with the Puget Sound chapter since 2018.
 She writes the newsletters and works on postcard parties.
 Jilda is also involved with North Seattle Progressives, Wallingford Indvisible, League of Women Voters, Snohomish County as well as trying to find time to be a breast cancer advocate.
 When she's not busy "destroying the country with her leftist propaganda"; Jilda is either A) driving her children somewhere while listening to podcasts, B) staring at the fridge trying to decide what's for dinner, or C) attending to the demands of 4 cats.

-Barb Elliott lives near the Zoo and helps out with our social media stuff.
-When she’s not gardening (with a special love of BLUE flowers), she enjoys playing old-time music (it’s better than it sounds), and watching her husband cook lovely dinners.
+Barb Elliott lives near the Zoo and runs our welcome wagon.
+When she’s not gardening (with a special love of BLUE flowers) she enjoys playing old-time music (it’s better than it sounds), and watching her husband cook lovely dinners.